-- have a commercial business and are not a home-based
+- have a commercial business and are not home-based;

-- have a minimum of $250,000 in revenue in the immediate three years preceding the application
+- have a minimum of $250,000 in gross revenue in the immediate three years preceding the application;

-- are not currently on the Employment and Social Development Canada/Service Canada suspension list
+- are not currently on the Employment and Social Development Canada/Service Canada suspension list; and

 Note: Employer Services will only communicate directly with the employer and or declared representative regarding the assessment of eligibility.
 MPNP's Integrity and Qualifications Assessment Unit may assist where the employer vetting or candidate assessment process requires additional document integrity, clarification and/or review.

-- Positions must reference the 2016 National Occupation Classification (NOC) List.
+- Positions must reference the National Occupation Classification (NOC) 2021 list.